Dav-11/ebpf-offload-riscv/docs/general/05_function_prologue_generation.md

 # Prologue generation

-> This docs is relative to the 64 bit version.
+> This docs is relative to the RISCV 64 bit version.

 ## Stack layout